Horofunction Compactifications of Symmetric Spaces: Horofunction compactifications

 \begin{defi} The \emph{relative interior} $\ri S$ of a set $S \subset V$ is the interior of $S$ when $S$ is seen as a subset of a minimal affine subspace of $V$ containing $S$.
 Similary, the \emph{relative boundary} $\delrel S$ of $S$ is the boundary of $S$ seen in the minimal affine subspace containing $S$. \end{defi}

 In the following we will consider norms $\norm$ which have a polyhedral unit ball $B$, that is, $B$ is a polytope.
 We will always assume our polytope to be finite, bounded and convex.
+The extreme sets of a polytope are its faces.
 Such a polytope can be described in two ways: either as the convex hull of finitely many points or as the intersection of finitely many halfspaces.
 The interplay of them is strongly related to the relation between the unit ball $B$ and its dual $\Bo$:

 \begin{rem} Let the unit ball $B \subset V$ be given as the convex hull of a finite set of points, $B = \conv\{a_1, \ldots, a_k\}$.
 In this description we want all points $a_i$ to be extremal, i.e. $\conv\{a_1, \ldots, a_k \} \neq \conv\{a_1, \ldots, \overset{\wedge}{a_j}, \ldots, a_k\}$ for all $j \in \{1, \ldots, k\}$.
 Then each vertex $a_i \in V$ determines a halfspace $V_i \coloneqq \{ y \in V^* \| \langle y | a_i \rangle \geq -1 \} \subset V^*$ which contains the origin in its interior.
 The boundary $H_i$ of such a halfspace is a hyperplane for which it holds $\langle H_i | a_i \rangle = -1$, that is, $\langle h_i | a_i \rangle = -1 $ for all $h_i \in H_i$.
 Then the dual unit ball $B^\circ$ is given by: